The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Results and Discussion

-\textbf{Quasi-1D electronic structure of CrSBr.} Unlike the previously investigated archetypal magnets CrI$_3$ and Cr$_2$Ge$_2$Te$_6$,~\cite{Huang.2017,Gong.2017} CrSBr shows good air-stability and can be easily cleaved down to a monolayer (1L) (see Fig.~\ref{fig1}a).
-Exfoliated crystals have a needle-like shape and exhibit a structural anisotropy (see Fig.~\ref{fig1}b).~\cite{Klein.2021} The strong electronic anisotropy is directly apparent from our 1L, 2L and bulk density functional theory (DFT-$GW$) calculation (see Fig.~\ref{fig1}c-e).
-The 1L shows two conduction bands (energy splitting of $\SI{33}{\milli\electronvolt}$ at the $\Gamma$ point) that are flat along the $a$-direction ($\Gamma - X$) and highly dispersive along the $b$-direction ($\Gamma - Y$).
+\textbf{Quasi-1D electronic structure of CrSBr.} Unlike the previously investigated archetypal magnets CrI$_3$ and Cr$_2$Ge$_2$Te$_6$,~\cite{Huang.2017,Gong.2017} CrSBr shows good air-stability and can be easily cleaved down to a monolayer (1L) (see Fig.~\ref{fig1}a).~\cite{Torres.2023} Exfoliated crystals have a needle-like shape and exhibit structural anisotropy apparent from the atomic arrangement in a scanning transmission electron microscopy high-angle annular dark-field (STEM-HAADF) image (see Fig.~\ref{fig1}b).~\cite{Klein.2021} The strong electronic anisotropy is directly apparent from our 1L, 2L and bulk density functional theory (DFT-$GW$) calculation (see Fig.~\ref{fig1}c-e).
+The 1L calculation shows two conduction bands (energy splitting of $\SI{33}{\milli\electronvolt}$ at the $\Gamma$ point) that are flat along the $a$-direction but highly dispersive along the $b$-direction.
+Here the $a$- and $b$-directions are defined as $\Gamma - X$ and $\Gamma - Y$, respectively.
 The relevant electronic structure around the $\Gamma$-point can also be well described in a simple three-band $k\cdot p$ model (see SI).
 The $\Gamma$-point effective masses of the lowest conduction band and the topmost valence band in $\Gamma-X$- and $\Gamma-Y$-directions, respectively, are extracted from the DFT+$GW$ band structures: $m^{\textrm{e}}_{X}= 7.31 m_0$, $m^{\textrm{e}}_{Y}= 0.14 m_0$, $m^{\textrm{h}}_{X}= 2.84 m_0$, $m^{\textrm{h}}_{Y}= 0.45 m_0$.
-This manifests in a pronounced effective electron mass anisotropy of $\frac{m^e_X}{m^e_Y} \sim 50$.
-This mass anisotropy is significantly higher as compared to anisotropic black phosphorous~\cite{Tran.2014} The electronic anisotropy originates from the orbital composition of the electronic bands around the conduction band minimum (CBM) and the valence band maximum (VBM).
+This manifests as a pronounced effective electron mass anisotropy of $\frac{m^e_X}{m^e_Y} \sim 50$.
+This mass anisotropy is significantly higher as compared to anisotropic black phosphorous.~\cite{Tran.2014} The electronic anisotropy originates from the orbital composition of the electronic bands around the conduction band minimum (CBM) and the valence band maximum (VBM).
 This is best visualized by the charge density around the Fermi level of CrSBr with predominant admixture from the Cr-S chains along the $b$-direction (see Fig.~\ref{fig1}g and h).
 The orbitals of the Br atoms only weakly admix into the conduction bands, resulting in the weakened interlayer hybridization.
 In the case of the 1L, we obtain admixtures to the lower conduction band of 64\% Cr, 32\% S and 4\% Br and for the upper conduction band 86\% Cr, 9\% S and 5\% Br.
 It is the dominant admixture of the Cr and S orbitals in the band structure that cause CrSBr's strong 1D electronic character, with a shallow 1D quantum confinement along the $a$-direction due to a weak intra-layer hybridization (coupling) of the chains.
 This weak hybridization is also apparent from the DFT-$GW$ calculation of bilayer (2L) and bulk CrSBr (see Fig.~\ref{fig1}d and e) and differs from semiconducting TMDCs.~\cite{Mak.2010,Splendiani.2010} We obtain a qualitatively similar band structure for 1L, 2L and bulk along the $X-\Gamma -Y$ direction, as expected from the weak interlayer hybridization.
 The fundamental band gap is direct and situated at the $\Gamma$ point, in addition to a nearly degenerate conduction band state at the $X$-point for the 1L.
 In general, we find that the effect of the flat band along $\Gamma - X$ becomes even more pronounced in the $GW$ calculation.
 Moreover, the strong mass anisotropy results in a large density of states (DOS) along the $\Gamma-X$ direction at the band edge which is expected to be accompanied by a van Hove singularity (see SI).
+However, it should be noted that this is not directly apparent from the calculated DOS (see Fig.~\ref{fig1}c) owing to the admixture of bands from all momenta making this effect less pronounced.